LGBTQ rights in Romania

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Romania face legal challenges and discrimination not experienced by non-LGBTQ residents.
 Attitudes in Romania are generally conservative, with regard to the rights of gay, lesbian, bisexual, and transgender citizens.
-According to ILGA-Europe's 2025 report, the status of LGBTQ rights in Romania is the worst among all the European Union countries.
+In 2022, the advocacy group ILGA-Europe ranked Romania 26 out of 27 European Union (EU) countries for LGBTQ rights protection, behind all EU countries except Poland.
+However, in their 2026 report, Romania degraded to become the lowest ranked among all European Union countries.

 In 2006, Romania was named by Human Rights Watch as one of five countries in the world that had made "exemplary progress in combating rights abuses based on sexual orientation or gender identity."
 However, in June 2020, it placed a blanket ban on the study of gender identity in education.
 The ban was struck down in December 2020 by Romania’s Constitutional Court.
 In April 2022, a bill passed in the Senate of Romania banning "gay propaganda" in schools.
 Also in April 2022, the senate passed a bill banning the discussion of homosexuality and gender identity in public spaces.
 It was approved by the Romanian Human Rights Commission but requires approval by the Chamber of Deputies, Romania's lower house of Parliament.
 The bill sparked a march by over 15,000 people in Romania's capital Bucharest in July 2022, calling for equal rights for gender and sexual minorities.
 The anti-LGBTQ parts of the law were removed in the final version.
-In 2022, the advocacy group ILGA-Europe ranked Romania 26 out of 27 European Union (EU) countries for LGBTQ rights protection, behind all EU countries except Poland.

-There are currently no laws against gay citizens in Romania, aside from those that deny equality in marriage.
+There are no laws explicitly against gay citizens in Romania, aside from those that deny same-sex marriage rights.
 Since 2002, the age of consent has been equal for both heterosexual and homosexual sex, at 15 years of age, which was lifted to 16 in 2020 for both heterosexual and homosexual sex.